OfficeDev/MS-Graph-Data-Connect/docs/Onboarding-Process.md

 Connect-EXOPSSession
 ```

-4. You will have to set up an approver group as part of the flow, with **at least two** members in the group to approve tenant lockbox requests.
+4. You will have to set up an approver group as part of the flow, with **at least two** members in the group to approve data access requests.
 More info on the command is available [here](https://docs.microsoft.com/en-us/powershell/module/exchange/users-and-groups/new-distributiongroup?view=exchange-ps).

 ```powershell
 New-DistributionGroup -Name "TenantLockboxApprovers" -Members "chris@contoso.com,michelle@contoso.com,laura@contoso.com,julia@contoso.com"